-Paul D. Williams
+Paul Williams

-University of Reading, Department of Meteorology, Reading, United Kingdom (p.d.williams@reading.ac.uk)
+University of Reading, Department of Meteorology, Reading, United Kingdom of Great Britain and Northern Ireland (p.d.williams@reading.ac.uk)

 The climate is changing, not just where we live at ground level, but also where we fly in the upper troposphere and lower stratosphere.
 Climate change has important consequences for aviation, because the atmosphere's meteorological characteristics strongly influence flight routes, journey times, and turbulence.
 This presentation will review the possible impacts of climate change on aviation, which have only recently begun to emerge (as opposed to the impacts of aviation on climate change, which have long been recognised).